Kasey Chambers: 2014–2018: Bittersweet to Campfire

-Dragonfly, her 11th studio album, appeared in January 2017 and reached No. 1.
+Dragonfly, was released in January 2017 and reached No. 1.
 It is a double album with Nash producing one session at his Foggy Mountain studio and Australian singer-songwriter Paul Kelly producing another session at Sing Sing Studios, Melbourne.
 She followed with a U.S. tour in mid-year.
 Besides duetting on a track with Kelly, she also sings on a track each with Ed Sheeran, Keith Urban and Foy Vance.

 Rolling Stone Australia's Gareth Hipwell observed, "[she] has always tended to eschew the more reticent course of songwriting from a point of abstraction, consistently wearing her profoundest truths and uncertainties on her sleeve.
 It's an artistic penchant given full flight on free-ranging double-LP Dragonfly: 'Talkin' Baby Blues', a shot of Woody Guthriesque spoken-word acoustica, is itself a stunningly candid retelling of Chambers' storied life to date."
 Jonathan Bernstein of American Songwriter rated it at 3.5 stars out of 5 and explained, "[it] serves as a summation of sorts of the singer's entire career, a comprehensive, double-album opus that effortlessly switches between Appalachian mountain music, slow-burning folk-rock, melodic radio-pop, Woody Guthrie talking blues, and celebratory country-gospel."
 At the ARIA Music Awards of 2017, she won her eighth Best Country Album trophy, for Dragonfly.

 Chambers' 12th studio album, Campfire (April 2018), is a collaboration with the Fireside Disciples, an "ad hoc acoustic ensemble," comprising Bill on dobro, Brandon Dodd on acoustic guitar, and Alan Pigram on mandolin (and vocals on the album's lead track).
 It peaked at No. 6 and was co-produced by Chambers, Bill, Dodd, Pigram and Jordan Power.
 At the ARIA Music Awards of 2018, Chambers became the youngest solo female artist to be inducted into the ARIA Hall of Fame, as well as winning the Best Country Album category for a record ninth time.
 At the Australian Country Music Awards of 2019, Campfire won Traditional Country Album of the Year.